Foresters Extras - Available at no extra cost

 Financial support for you

 The Foresters Support fund makes grants available to help our adult members (over the age of 18) in times of hardship by paying up to £2,000 to assist with difficult times.
 For example, discretionary grants of this kind have helped our members affected by floods and members facing illness.

 Our Education Awards provide grants for members aged 16 and over who are in further education and studying for a recognised qualification.
-Up to £220 a year can be awarded for a full-time course, which will help to cover the cost of books, travel expenses or other items.
+Up to £220 a year can be awarded for a full-time or part-time course, which will help to cover the cost of books, travel expenses or other items.

 Our discretionary Convalescent Grants assist members recuperating after short or long illnesses by providing a stay in a convalescent home free of charge.
 Foresters Friendly Society supports a convalescent home in Bridlington, Yorkshire, which has been used by thousands of our members to rest, recuperate and recover following illness.
 Members can stay for up to two weeks over two years and non-members, such as spouses, can accompany them for an additional charge.
 We also provide grants for stays in convalescent homes in other locations.
 For further information please call 0800 101 8310.

 As part of our benevolent approach, the Foresters Child Support fund was set up to commemorate members who died during the First World War.
 To this day it continues to provide financial assistance and children can receive up to £1,000 every year until their 19th birthday for:

 - The relief, maintenance or education of children who have lost a parent

 - The relief or maintenance of a totally incapacitated parent or parents

 - Children who are incapacitated or have special needs.

 If you'd like to find out more information on any of our discretionary grants, including how to make a claim, then don't hesitate to call us on 0800 783 4162.